prvdmwrong/prvdmwrong/docs/reference/error-messages.md

 **Thrown by:** [`prvd.use`](core/providers/use.md)

-You tried to `use()` another provider after Oh My Prvd started.
+You tried to `use()` another provider after Prvd 'M Wrong started.

 Make sure every provider explicitly `use()`s all providers it needs.
-This lets Oh My Prvd figure out a corresponding load order.
+This lets Prvd 'M Wrong figure out a corresponding load order.

 ---